Like a Complete Unknown

 Hand on My Heart

 Thirty-five poignant and powerful poems, in which the poet performs word ballet, pirouetting her way through regrets, childbirth and parenting, floods and heat waves, the flight of owls and the dangers of ice fishing.
-Deeply personal and sensual, Hand on My Heart sympathetically plumbs the depths of memory and imagination.
-Here you will find poems inspired by the Wizard of Oz, fallen giraffes, Mason jars; laments and praise; what may be love, and what is most certainly love.
+Deeply personal and sensual, here you will find poems inspired by the Wizard of Oz, fallen giraffes, Mason jars; laments and praise; what may be love, and what is most certainly love.
+2019.

 In its thirty-six free-verse poems, Anara Guard’s collection unflinchingly approaches the narrator’s personal and public lives, complete with joys and tragedies both mundane and spiritual.
 Serious and direct, Guard consistently fills her ruminations with wonderful images.
 The language is clear and carefully chosen, the subjects and references cross-generational.”